xuchen66/sphinx-emdocs/source/cm120_instruction.rst

       feel free to let me know.
 Thank you!

 .. note::
-      all the turning knobs on the panel and push buttons are marked like :file:``button``.
+      all the turning knobs on the panel and push buttons are marked like ``button``.

 .. _check-logbook: